An inspirational business story gives readers a glimpse of who you are, making them feel connected, and they more interested in buying from you.

 A business story doesn’t need bravery like that.
 But a good business story has the same impact: You attract attention.
 You stand out.
 You invigorate your audience, and pull them closer to you.
 They get inspired.

-What’s a good business story?
+The power of a good business story

 Let’s be honest, the web is full of gobbledygook-filled mission statements, conjured up by committees with the only aim not to offend anybody.